+Frontier markets and, to a lesser extent, emerging markets tend to be less well-researched and less liquid parts of the market.
+In consequence, there is a greater likelihood of finding a mispriced security.
 Furthermore, whilst their equity markets are, to varying degrees, subject to the fund flows of international investors (frontier markets have seen continual outflows for the last two years), the underlying companies are operating in markets that are less integrated with the global economy.
-As such, the performance of individual companies should be, on average, relatively uncorrelated with those of developed equity markets.
+The performance of individual companies should be relatively uncorrelated with those of developed equity markets.
 However, it should be remembered that frontier markets have, by definition, less developed political and economic systems and so are more likely to be subject to country-specific risks.
-Therefore, there is a strong case for taking a portfolio approach.
-Their lack of liquidity means that investment ideas may also take time to come to fruition and so investors need to be prepared to take a long-term view.
-A final consideration is that information availability may be more restricted for frontier markets and whilst this may create opportunities for those who have the resources and expertise needed to identify them.
-This may be difficult for some investors to achieve and they may wish to subcontract the management of their frontier markets exposure to a professional investment manager.
+As such, a portfolio approach is warranted.
+Their lack of liquidity means that investment ideas may take time to come to fruition and so investors need to be prepared to take a long-term view.
+A final consideration is that information availability may be more restricted for frontier markets and whilst this may create opportunities for those who have the resources and expertise needed to identify them, we think that for many investors this is an ideal subcontract for a professional investment manager.